telegram-sms/telegram-sms/README.md

 The primary language used for commit messages is Simplified Chinese.
 However, you're welcome to use English in commit messages when making contributions.

+If you want to generate the configuration QR code in a fast way, please visit [qrcode.telegram-sms.com](https://qrcode.telegram-sms.com).

 ## Get the Right Version

 **Warning**: All versions are not compatible (not signed by the same key)!
 You have to uninstall one first to install another, which will delete all your data.